Facebook envy and well-being of emerging adults: Emotion regulation as a moderator

 Defense Panel Chair

-Maria Caridad H. Torroja
+Maria Caridad H. Tarroja

 Defense Panel Member

-Howard Chester Lee
+Chester Howard Lee

 Katrina F. Resurreccion